 December 1-15 – New Year goal setting

-December is the time to finalize company-wide goals for 2026.
+December is the time to finalize company-wide goals for 2027.
 HR leaders can guide managers in setting department-specific targets that align with the organization’s long-term strategy and encourage managers to schedule time to align with and set new team goals.

-December 1-15 – End-year performance management
+December 1-15 – Year-end performance management

-The end of the year is a critical time for performance management, as it allows HR to review employee achievements, reassess goals, and plan for the upcoming year.
+The end of the year is a critical time for performance management, since it allows HR to review achievements, reassess goals, and plan for the upcoming year.
 HR leaders should use this time to facilitate constructive feedback sessions, align individual performance with company objectives, and set growth opportunities for the new year.

 December 3 – International Day for People with Disabilities

 The International Day for People with Disabilities, observed on December 3, aims to raise awareness and promote inclusion for individuals with disabilities.
-HR leaders can use this day to review company policies, ensure workplace accessibility, and foster a culture of inclusivity.
+HR leaders can use this day to review company policies, ensure workplace accessibility, and build a culture of inclusivity.

 December 25 – Christmas Day